mjfdevere5/mac-setup/README.md

 	- Ensure iCloud is syncing Documents and Desktop.

 1. Manual config:
 	- System Settings --> Keyboard: Remove the shortcuts for Spotlight, set Globe key to do nothing.
+Might also need to go to --> Sound to disable some of this stuff, if the `osx-defaults.sh` script hasn't fully worked.
 	- Bitwarden: Enable TouchID, enable browser integration.
 	- Google Chrome: Sign in to sync, and get Bitwarden extension working, enable TouchID.
 	- Firefox: Sign in to sync, and get Bitwarden extension working, enable TouchID.